-- Element The fourth and most granular layer of the COEL Model taxonomy.
-Hardware Developers design and manufacture hardware (such as Internet Things devices) which are compliant with the COEL Specification for use Service Providers and Operators.
-Identical Atoms Two Atoms are said to be identical if they contain the same fields and those fields are exactly the same.
-In particular, values that differ in cas numeric syntax and not the same.
-For example, "Home" and "home" a different, and "42.0" and "42" are different.
+Hardware Developer Hardware Developers design and manufacture hardware (such as Internet of Things devices) which are compliant with the COEL Specification for use by Service Providers and Operators.
+Identical Atoms Two Atoms are said to be identical if they contain the same fields and values of those fields are exactly the same.
+In particular, values that differ in case or numeric syntax and not the same.
+For example, "Home" and "home" are different, and "42.0" and "42" are different.
 Identity Authority (IDA) The role of an Identity Authority is to issue and check the unique Pseudonymous Keys that ensure interoperability, universality and security of the Architecture.
 NoAuth The underlying connection is protected by server side authenticated transport level security (TLS) [RFC5246], but the TLS connection is anonymous from the client side and therefore no authentication nor authorisation is needed.
 Operator The role of an Operator is to manage and administer the relationship with the Consumer.
 The Operator holds the Directly Identifying Personal Information (DIPI) needed to engage with the Consumer and represents the Consumer within the Architecture.
 OperatorID An IDA unique Pseudonymous Key for a particular Operator.
 Pseudonymous Key A string formatted as a UUID as defined in [RFC_4122, Section 3] that uniquely identifies pseudonymously, an entity or profile in the Architecture.
 Unique Pseudonymous Keys are generated by the Identity Authority for use within the Architecture to provide unique codes for the data and transaction of Consumers, Devices, Operators and Service Providers.
 Report Data Personal data developed from the querying or analysis of Behavioural Data for the purposes of providing services.
 Segment Data Year of birth, gender, home time zone (GMT+/-x) and home latitude to single degree resolution.
 Service Embodiment A Service Embodiment is an instance of a specific service that uses the Architecture as defined by the Service Provider.
-Service Provider The role of a Service Provider is to specify the purposes and types of day processed in Service Embodiment.
-The Service Provider is the link betwoen Coperator and the Data Engine.
-ServiceProviderID SubClass The third layer of the COEL Model taxonomy.
-Technical Service Developer Technical Service Developers create tools, infrastructure and software form anaging data or services within the Architecture.
-They do not directly meaning services or personal data.
-They include: app developers for Service Provider or Data Engine or oth infrastructure.
+Service Provider The role of a Service Provider is to specify the purposes and types of data to be processed in Service Embodiment.
+The Service Provider is the link between the Operator and the Data Engine.
+ServiceProviderID An IDA unique Pseudonymous Key for a particular Service Provider.
+SubClass The third layer of the COEL Model taxonomy.
+Technical Service Developer Technical Service Developers create tools, infrastructure and software for managing data or services within the Architecture.
+They do not directly manage services or personal data.
+They include: app developers for Service Providers, development agencies that create Service Provider or Data Engine or other infrastructure.